Heavy-Duty Utility Shelves

 Store-bought shelving units are either hard to assemble and flimsy or awfully expensive.
 Here's a better solution.
-These shelves are strong and easy to build and don't cost much.
-We sized this sturdy shelf unit to hold standard records storage boxes.
+These shelves are strong and easy to build and cost about $70.
+We sized this sturdy shelf unit to hold standard records storage boxes ($4 each).
 If you want deeper storage, build the shelves 24 in. deep and buy 24-in.-deep boxes.
 If you prefer to use plastic storage bins, measure the size of the containers and modify the shelf and upright spacing to fit.

 When you can't find a convenient nook for a set of shelves, you can often create one by recessing the shelves into the wall itself.
 Choose the location before you build the project to make sure it will fit.
 Start by looking for a space with no obvious obstructions.
 Locate the studs with a stud finder.
 Some stud finders can also locate electrical wires and plumbing pipes inside walls.
 When you've found a promising spot, cut a 6-in.-square inspection hole between the studs.
 Use a flashlight and a small mirror to inspect the stud cavity for obstructions.
 You often can modify the size of the cabinet to avoid obstructions.